Anna Chertkova: Biography

 There she met Leo Tolstoy and Vladimir Chertkov, whom she soon married.
 At "Posrednik" she worked as an editor and proofreader and also handled correspondence.
 At the same time, Diterikhs wrote and contributed to her husband's publishing activities.
 The Chertkovs lived in the 1890s on the Rzhevsk khutor (Vladimir Chertkov's uncle's gift to him), which consisted of a manor house on a mountain, a large farm, and numerous buildings.
 Rzhevsk was a lonely place, surrounded by fields and steppes.
 The land was rented.
 There were many servants, workers, coachmen and craftsmen on the estate.
 The literary and organizational affairs of "Posrednik" took place here.

 In 1897, Chertkov was exiled from Russia.
 The couple left with their entire family.
-With them went Vladimir Chertkov's mother, two maids who had lived with them for many years - Anna, who had served in their house since her early youth, and her son's nanny Katya, as well as the house doctor Albert Shkarvan, an Austrian maid of Slovakian nationality.
+With them went Vladimir Chertkov's mother, two maids who had lived with them for many years – Anna, who had served in their house since her early youth, and her son's nanny Katya, as well as the house doctor Albert Shkarvan, an Austrian maid of Slovak nationality.
 While living in Great Britain from 1897 to 1908, Anna Chertkova worked with her husband in the publishing house "Svobodnoe Slovo".
 In her autobiography, she wrote that although she was listed as a publisher, she actually performed the duties of a proofreader, office assistant, compiler and editorial assistant, wrote editorial notes, compiled the number of issues of "Svobodnoe Slovo", communicated with the printing house, etc. When the publication of "Svobodnoe Slovo" was transferred by Biryukov to Switzerland, the Chertkovs concentrated on the publication of "Listki Svobodnoe Slovo".

 A contemporary describes Tuckton House, where the Chertkovs lived in Christchurch, as very strange and uncomfortable.
 It had three floors in some parts and four in others, built of brick and all covered with ivy.
 There was a staircase in the center of the building, with doors to many rooms on the right and left sides.
 There was a special steel storeroom for Tolstoy's manuscripts, equipped with an alarm system.
 All the rooms were isolated and did not communicate with each other, except for fireplaces, there was no other heating, and Anna Chertkova suffered from cold in winter.
 There were 30-40 people living in the house at the same time: Russians, Latvians, Estonians, Englishmen, who had different beliefs: there were Tolstoyans, social democrats, socialist-revolutionaries: "They were all doing something, working, and life was full and interesting.
 On certain days of the week, the Chertkovs fed English vagabonds.
 The printing house of "Svobodnoe Slovo" was near the Tuckton house.